scaamanho/k3d-cluster/README.md

 ## Install Helm

-Due we will use helm for some deploymens is recomended you also install helm
+Due we will use helm for some deploymens is recomended you also install it.

 ```sh
 > curl -fsSL -o get_helm.sh https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3